Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Explore Forward Deployment

 We adapt a policy iteration (from \cite{tijms03stochastic-models}) based algorithm to calculate $\lambda^{*}$.
 The algorithm generates a sequence of stationary policies $\{\mu_k\}_{k \geq 1}$ (note that the notation $\mu_k$ was used for a different purpose in Section~\ref{subsection:smdp_formulation_sum_power_sum_outage_backtracking}; here each $\mu_k$ is a stationary, deterministic, Markov policy), such that for any $k \geq 1$, $\mu_k(\cdot):\mathcal{W}^B \rightarrow \{A+1,\cdots,A+B\} \times \mathcal{S}$ maps a state into some action.
 Define the sequence $ \{\mu^{(1)}_k, \mu^{(2)}_k \}_{k \geq 1}$ of functions as follows: if $\mu_k(\underline{w})=(u,\gamma)$, then $\mu^{(1)}_k (\underline{w})=u$ and $\mu^{(2)}_k (\underline{w})=\gamma$.

-{\em Remark:} {\em It was shown in \cite{tijms03stochastic-models} that this policy iteration will converge in a finite number of iterations, for finite state and action spaces.} The policy iteration will provide $\lambda^*$ in finite number of steps.
-The convergence requires that under any stationary policy, the state evolves as an irreducible Markov chain, which is satisfied here.
-When we have a general Borel state space (e.g., for log-normal shadowing), convergence may not happen in a finite number of states, but large enough number of iterations will provide a value close to $\lambda^*$.
+{\em Remark:} {\em By the theory in \cite{tijms03stochastic-models}, this policy iteration will converge (to $\lambda^*$) in a finite number of iterations, for finite state and action spaces.} For a general Borel state space (e.g., for log-normal shadowing), only asymptotic convergence to $\lambda^*$ can be guaranteed.

 {\em Computational Complexity:} The finite state space has cardinality $|\mathcal{W}|^B$.
 Then, $O(|\mathcal{W}|^B)$ addition operations are required to compute $\lambda_{k}$ from the policy evaluation step.
 However, careful manipulation leads to a drastic reduction in this computational requirement, as shown by the following theorem.